3 Things every Christian should do for a sanctified life–nothing else

 “Let your light so shine before men that they may see your good works and glorify your Father who is in heaven.”
 Matthew 5:16 KJV

 The Candlestick needs oil to give light, and oil represents the Holy Spirit (Isaiah 61:1, Acts 10:38, Zechariah 4:6).
 In the illustration derived from the earthly sanctuary, the high priest needs to continually maintain that the lampstand is with oil all throughout the sanctuary’s existence.
 When Jesus ascended to heaven, God sent the Holy Spirit to minister to the church all throughout its existence in history until Jesus comes again.

 “Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you,” John 16:7

 And so a Christian needs the Holy Spirit to accomplish the great commission Jesus gave in Matthew 28:19 to “go and make disciples”.
 The Holy Spirit will give us power as we witness for Jesus.

 This is the most neglected part of sanctification.
-Many thought that praying and reading the Bible is enough, but no. The ministering to the needs of others and sharing of Jesus are not the work of the pastors, elders and church leaders alone.
-It is the duty of all who follows Jesus.
+Many thought that praying and reading the Bible is enough, but no. The ministering to the needs of others and the sharing of Jesus are not the work of the pastors, elders and church leaders alone.
+It is the duty of all who follow Jesus.
 Witnessing is the responsibility of all who wanted to be sanctified.